 - Travel with weapons in a weapons case (with combination) when going to a shooting range.
 Or, the better options would be to store weapons at the shooting range for retrieval When shooting at the practice range all handlers should leave their weapons at the range unless trained and licensed concealed weapons

 While most parents keep their weapons appropriately stored, Beth Ebel, M.D., a member of the American Academy of Pediatrics’ (AAP) Council on Injury, Violence and Poison Prevention said, “Yet nearly 40 percent of gun-owning households with children [age 14 and under] have an unlocked gun to which a child might gain access.”
-As a result, 140 minors are killed, and 3000 minors are injured are injured in homes each year; these children are all under the age of 14 years old.
-An unacceptable number!
+As a result, according to AAP, “140 minors are killed, and 3000 minors are injured

 Getting guns that are not safely stored

 The minors quoted as killed by the AAP do not include mass shootings on school campuses which is a whole other blog conversation.
 My proposal suggests people change their gun ownership habits to save the lives of children and other people in the near vicinity.
-Changing gun ownership habits will prevent people including children from getting guns that are not safely stored.
-Nothing to do with authorized gun users.
-True, this does not solve Gun Control; however, it does improve Gun Safety.
-It is just one step!
+Changing gun ownership habits will prevent people; including, c

 Apparently we don’t yet understand mass shooting

-I suggest the Gun Safety information above be updated to follow.
-These ideas are more restrictive, however, we as a community have to do something to protective ourselves.
+I suggest the Gun Safety information above be updated as follows.
+These ideas are more restrictive, however, we as a community have to do something to

-- Develop a buy-back program potentially funded as a mission program by large evangelical churches in large cities.
+- Develop buy-back programs potentially funded as a mission program by large evangelical churches in large cities.

 Update: Another Mass Shooting

 02 September 2019 — Due to the recent mass shooting on Saturday (31 August 2019) in Texas, I believe there needs to be some more assertive Gun Safety attempts by citizens.
-I am sure many will not buy into the idea, however, it could take some dangerous guns off the streets.
+I am sure many will not buy into the idea.
+However, it could take some dangerous guns off the streets.
 My suggestion is large community churches, church members, and community leaders work together to establish a safe buy-back program.
-The goal is to provide measures to lower the dangers that are out in our community and at home every day which cause child death due to guns.
+The goal is to provide measures to lower the dangers that are out in our community and at home every day, which causes child death due to guns.